 The finance department of the Company includes the team that performs the valuations of financial assets and liabilities required for financial reporting purposes, including level 3 fair values.
-The team reports directly to the chief financial officer of Parent (CFO).
+The team reports directly to the chief financial officer (CFO) of Security and Intelligence Services (India) Ltd, a significant shareholder.
 Discussions of valuation processes and results are held between the CFO and the valuation team at least once every 3 months, in line with the Company's quarterly reporting period.
 External valuer's assistance is also taken for valuation purposes where required.